tsukhu/sveltekit-demo/README.md

 - [x] Parallax Scrolling
 - [x] Basic Form Builder using svelte dynamic components, events and tailwind forms
 - [x] Migrated to vitest
+- [x] Migrated to Svelte v1
+- [x] Used Daisy UI for all styling needs

 ## Pre-requisites